“A mentor is someone who sees more talent and ability within you than you see in yourself, and helps bring it out of you.”

 Here we speak to six vets, who have all had their own mentoring experiences, to find out what those meant and what the key to being a good mentor is.

-Laura Playforth is Vets Now’s head of veterinary standards and passionate about the benefits of mentoring.
+Laura Playforth is Vets Now’s professional standards director and passionate about the benefits of mentoring.
 Laura’s mentor is business development director Tricia Colville, and she speaks very positively about her experiences.

 A good mentor should be someone who is supportive, who you can approach for help, and who sees the bigger picture in terms of helping you achieve your career goals.
 You should be able to draw on their experience and perhaps discuss issues that you wouldn’t necessarily raise with your line manager.
 But, for me, it’s important people choose their own mentor rather than having one chosen for them.